raulhsant/e-core-roles-service/README.md

 1. List existing roles
 2. Return a membership (that contains the role information)

-The first one is basically a helper interface to better understand which roles already exists on the database.
+The first one is basically a helper interface to better understand which roles already exist on the database.

 The second one is an interpretation of the *Look up a role for a team member* but without having to define a role.